zhenshan-bing/RL_Nermo/README.md

                         in the given list is used for the initial point of view.
   --n-episodes N_EPISODES
                         Number of rendered episodes to enjoy (-1 to loop until interrupted by ctrl+c or until the videos have been recorded)
-  --no-rendering        Do not render the agent (useful when only measurements via monitor are needed) --no-monitor-file     Do not write the aggregated episode information of the monitor to a file --show-eval-plots     Plot diagrams for the locomotion evaluation after each episode --style-sheet {subfigure}
+  --no-monitor-file     Do not write the aggregated episode information of the monitor to a file --show-eval-plots     Plot diagrams for the locomotion evaluation after each episode --style-sheet {subfigure}